quarian/react-features-exercise/README.md

 [here](https://react-features-exercise.herokuapp.com).
 The example application showcases the core features listed below - we expect slightly more polished answer from you, but the focus of the exercise is to use appropriate React features and provide a solid piece of software.
-The example solution also is not the perfect solution, so don't feel obligated to repeat the design choises made there.
+The example solution also is not the perfect solution (in fact, it contains many things that you should not do in your solution), so don't feel obligated to repeat the design choises made there.

 You are free to inject any amount of fun you wish to make the reviewers life funnier.